 You can use the methods in the IOrganizationService to perform common operations.
 In addition to the common methods, methods, you can use the IOrganizationService.Execute method to execute messages that are not exposed as methods.
 The Execute method takes a message request class as a parameter and returns a message response class.
 Request message class names end with "Request" and response message class names end with "Response".
-For more information about all messages supported by the Execute method, see xRM messages in the Organization service, CRM messages in the organization service.
+For more information about all messages supported by the Execute method, see xRM messages in the Organization service, Dynamics 365 messages in the organization service.
 The IDiscoveryServiceand the IDeploymentService web services use a similar execute request and response pattern.

 OrganizationRequest is the base class for all messages requests.
 You can use this base class to execute any messages, specifying the message name and the parameter collection for the request.
 However, when you use a derived class, such as AssociateRequest, the parameter collection is populated when you use the properties on the request class.